arc42/quality.arc42.org-site/_articles/02-quality-models.md

 >* _Functionality_
 >* _Usability_ is concerned with characteristics such as aesthetics and consistency in the user interface.
->* _Reliability_ is concerned with characteristics such as availability (the amount of system "up time"), accuracy of system calculations, and the system's ability to recover from failure.
+>* _Reliability_ is concerned with characteristics such as availability (the amount of system "uptime"), accuracy of system calculations, and the system's ability to recover from failure.
 >* _Performance_ is concerned with characteristics such as throughput, response time, recovery time, start-up time, and shutdown time.
 >* _Supportability_ is concerned with characteristics such as testability, adaptability, maintainability, compatibility, configurability, installability, scalability, and localizability.
 >